The Farm Community

 The Farm Events

 Throughout the year, the Farm Community has events that are open to the public.
 They are usually free to attend and have many advantages for the visitor.
 The Farm Market Days are one of the best!
-From April to October, on the third Saturday of the month, from 9 am to 2 pm, you will see the best local vendors showing their skills in a booth-style set up so you can walk between them.
+From April to October, on the second Saturday of the month, from 9 am to 2 pm, you will see the best local vendors showing their skills in a booth-style set up so you can walk between them.
 Kids are strongly encouraged to come; a playground and booths are designed just for them.
 These farm market days are an excellent way to see the farm community while you are there.
 You can't just drive around in the off-limits areas, but most farm businesses and amenities will be open.
 Below are photos we took while at the event, and their Facebook site is linked in the button below!

 The Farm Market Day is a great event to include with your Amish Adventure.
 The Farm is just a few miles from the new order Amish community on Highway 20, Stillhouse Hollow Falls, Meriwether Lewis Park, Summertown Airsoft, and the Summertown Tardis are a few minutes away if you would like to see other points of interest.